Psalms For Life

 Psalm 89

-While the Psalter is full of praise for God, it never asks us to mouth empty platitudes to numb our pain when God is conspicuous by his absence.
+The Psalter is full of praise for God.
+But God never asks us to mouth empty platitudes to numb our pain when God is conspicuous by his absence.
+He wants us to come to him as we are, just as Ethan does here.

 I will sing of YHWH’s acts of love forever.